yui/gridbuilder/README.md

 Phone)
 - Outputs a CSS File and an HTML File
 - Gutters
-- yui3-g-responsive > yui3-u will be collapsable, but the rest won't.
+- yui3-g-responsive > yui3-u-* will be collapsable, but the rest won't.
 If you want collapable units, you need to have a g-responsive on the parent.

+TODOs
+- fix gutter issue
+- media query customization
+- fixed width should not wrap when i resize page